-As with the straight line distance, network or street distance is important as a measure of accessibility of destinations.
+As with the straight-line distance, network or street distance is important as a measure of accessibility of destinations.
 As stated in the previous protocol, if people walk at least partly in order to reach an important destination, such as a park or a supermarket, then the distance to the closest example of a specific kind of destination is an important issue.

-However, the straight line distance may not be a realistic measure of the actual distance to the nearest feature as people typically walk along streets and therefore the street distance is a more accurate measure.
-It is important to note that it is not always better as in some areas there may be many pedestrian paths and cuts-though that are not streets.
+The straight-line distance, however, may not be a realistic measure of the actual distance to the nearest feature as people typically walk along streets and, therefore, the street distance is a more accurate measure.
+It is important to note that it is not always better, as in some areas there may be many pedestrian paths and cuts, although they are not streets.
 This means that it may be useful to test both kinds of distance measures.